nystudio107/seomatic/README.md

 * **Site Facebook Open Graph Type** - Adding Open Graph tags to your website influences the performance of your links on social media by allowing you to control what appears when a user posts a link to your content on Facebook.
 * **Site Robots** - The [robots meta tag](https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?hl=en) lets you utilize a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
 Setting it to a blank value means 'no change'.

+#### robots.txt

+* **robots.txt Template** - A `robots.txt` file is a file at the root of your site that indicates those parts of your site you don’t want accessed by search engine crawlers.
+The file uses the [Robots Exclusion Standard](http://en.wikipedia.org/wiki/Robots_exclusion_standard#About_the_standard), which is a protocol with a small set of commands that can be used to indicate access to your site by section and by specific kinds of web crawlers (such as mobile crawlers vs desktop crawlers).

+SEOmatic automatically handles requests for `/humans.txt`.
+For this to work, make sure that you do not have an actual `robots.txt` file in your `public/` folder (because that will take precedence).

+If you are running Nginx, make sure that you don't have a line like:

+    location = /robots.txt  { access_log off; log_not_found off; }

+...in your config file.
+A directive like this will prevent SEOmatic from being able to service the request for `/robots.txt`.
+If you do have a line like this in your config file, just comment it out, and restart Nginx with `sudo nginx -s reload`.

+The **Preview Humans.txt** button lets you preview what your rendered Humans.txt file will look like.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.:

     This is my {baseUrl}